Quack842/escape-room/README.md

 [Back To Top](#the-escape-room) <br>
 [Back To Table Of Contents](#table-of-contents)

-The Escape Room is created and designed in such a way the the player has as much freedom as possiple.
+The Escape Room is created and designed in such a way that the player has as much freedom as possible.
 The game is also colorful to make it pleasing for the player to look at, without being overwhelmed with too much color and distractions.
 There might not be too many instructions, but the reason is so the player can have the freedom to type what they want.

 ## Project Goals/User Goals

 * Have appealing features and is pleasing to look at.
-* Application should keep running till player excecutes the app.
+* Application should keep running till the player executes the app.
-* Have many scenorios to cover as many different commands as possible.
+* Have many scenarios to cover as many different commands as possible.
 * Have input validation for any incorrect inputs.
 * As a player, I want as much freedom as possible to give any command and still get a scenario based on said command.
 * As a player, I want to feel in control of the situations.